awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 `StorageEncrypted`  <a name="cfn-rds-dbcluster-storageencrypted"></a>
 Indicates whether the DB instance is encrypted\.
-If you specify the `DBClusterIdentifier`, `DBSnapshotIdentifier`, or `SourceDBInstanceIdentifier` property, don't specify this property\.
+If you specify the `DBClusterIdentifier`, `SnapshotIdentifier`, or `SourceDBInstanceIdentifier` property, don't specify this property\.
 The value is inherited from the cluster, snapshot, or source DB instance\.
 If you specify the `KmsKeyId` property, then you must enable encryption\.
 *Required*: No
 *Type*: Boolean